seporaitis/lhl/README.md

-# lylog
+# Linux Ham Log

-An attempt at writing a ham radio logging software.
+An attempt at writing a modern terminal ham radio logging software for Linux from scratch.

 # Requirements